eliahburns/trading_system/README.md

 There are two intended executables defined in the CMake file.
 One for the unit tests located in the test directory.
-And another executable that runs the trading system on some simulated data--it's main file is located in the example directory.
+And another executable that runs the trading system on some simulated data--its main file is located in the example directory.

 # Overall Design